0 Part Course |

 • The recommended layout and inter-relationship of worksheets for a typical project finance model;

-• the use of audit software:
+• The use of audit software:

-• detecting breaches of excel best practice rules;
+• Detecting breaches of Excel best practice rules;

-• listing of formulas and cell references that need checking;
+• Listing of formulas and cell references that need checking;

-• tracing the logic flow;
+• Tracing the logic flow

 • 6 years of investment banking in Hong Kong and London (Wardley – the investment bank subsidiary of HSBC), primarily involved in mergers and acquisitions and corporate restructurings.

-This project finance modelling training course is fairly compact, covering all aspects from the modelling of the construction phase of the project to the operations (a power generation project is used as the platform for this, the financing, and the Analysis worksheets).
-The project finance modelling course also covers the procedures for investigating the receipt of a model prepared by others, to verify its integrity.
+At Redcliffe Training our project finance modelling course fits perfectly across two days covering all required aspects.
+From modelling of the project's construction phase to the operations (a power generation project is used as the platform for this, the financing, and the Analysis worksheets).
+This session also covers the procedures for investigating receipt of a model prepared by others, to verify its integrity.

 The Importance of the Modelling

-2. Quantification of the cash flow impact if those risks occur
+2. Quantification of the cash flow impact if those risks occur.

 3. Structuring the transaction to safeguard it from the potential occurrence of those risks.